FilipaGo/payup-app-prototype-principle/README.md

 1. Walkthrough mode (conversational design)
 2. Power User mode (chatbot)

-## Prototype
+## Principle Prototype

 I used Principle to emulate the micro-interactions in a more organic way and explore how motion could be implemented in PayUp's app.
-This helped me grasp the app's flow and functionality on a deeper level.
+This helped me grasp the app's flow, functionality and behaviour on a deeper level.

 Given time constraints, I only prototyped (in Principle) the flow I worked on in walkthrough mode.